caroline608/Flashy/README.md

 ## An educational app.

-Users can add and share flashcards.
-Also view their individual contributions.
+ - Users can add and share flashcards
+ - Users can view their individual contributions in profile tab